 Please ensure that all correspondence sent by post is marked with ‘Harrison Clarke’ as a reference to ensure that your matter is dealt with efficiently.

 To demonstrate its serious commitment to protecting personal data, Harrison Clarke US is a participant of the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data.
 Harrison Clarke US has certified to the US Department of Commerce that it adheres to the Privacy Shield Principles with respect to such information.
 Harrison Clarke US is committed to complying with the Privacy Shield Principles for as long as it processes relevant personal data.
-If you want to learn more about the Privacy Shield program, and view our certification, please visit https://www.privacyshield.gov/.
+If you want to learn more about the Privacy Shield program, and view our certification, please visit the Department of Commerce’s Privacy Shield website at https://www.privacyshield.gov/.

-However, whilst Harrison Clarke US adheres to the Privacy Shield Principles and it remains in compliance with the requirements of such certification, from July, 16 2020, any transfers of personal data from the UK and the EEA to Harrison Clarke US are conducted by relying on the European Commission’s Standard Contractual Clauses in compliance with Chapter V of the GDPR or any other appropriate transfer mechanism authorized under the GDPR.
+However, whilst Harrison Clarke US adheres to the Privacy Shield Principles and it remains in compliance with the requirements of such certification, from July, 16 2020, any transfers of personal data from the UK and the EEA to Harrison Clarke US are conducted by relying on the European Commission’s Standard Contractual Clauses in compliance with Chapter V of the GDPR, the UK International Data Transfer Agreement, the UK International Data Transfer Addendum to the EU Commission Standard Contractual Clauses or any other appropriate transfer mechanism authorized under the EU and UK GDPR.
 Any transfers of personal data between the Harrison Clarke entities are carried out in reliance on the European Commission’s Controller-to-Controller Standard Contractual Clauses.
 If there is any conflict between the terms in this Privacy Notice and the Standard Contractual Clauses, the Standard Contractual Clauses shall govern.
 Further information about our personal data transfers outside of the UK and the EEA are also set out below in this Privacy Notice.

 We are committed to protecting the privacy and security of your personal data.
 This Privacy Notice describes how we collect and use personal data about you during and after your working relationship with us, in accordance with the General Data Protection Regulations ((EU) 2016/679) and the UK Data Protection Act 2018.
 This Privacy Notice is primarily aimed at applicants who are resident in the UK and the EEA.
 However, as Harrison Clarke take privacy rights seriously, it applies this Privacy Notice to all applicants (regardless of location of residence) unless specifically stated otherwise.